Understanding Referring Domains and Their Impact on SEO

 As a website owner or agency, you’re probably seeking ways to improve your site’s rankings and attract more visitors.
 While some may argue that the importance of backlinks has diminished in recent years, high-quality backlinks still play a significant role in improving your website’s search engine rankings and driving traffic to it.

-This article delves into the importance of referring domains for SEO and provides insight on how to analyze them using various metrics.
+This article discusses the importance of referring domains for SEO and provides insight on how to check referring domains using various metrics.
 Whether you’re new to SEO or you’re a seasoned pro, tapping into the potential of referring domains is key to improving your website’s search engine rankings.

 So, let’s hop right in!